 - Apple Watch Series 6: 18 September 2020

 Pricing on the Apple Watch series has held reasonably steady over the years.
-The previous three models were priced as followed:
+At launch the previous three models were priced as followed:

 - Apple Watch Series 4: £399/$399